gulp-cookery/gulp-chef/README.md

   build: ['clean', ['scripts', 'styles']]
 };
 ```

+Referencing tasks won't generate new task names, so you can't run them in console.
+In this example, only `clean`, `scripts`, `styles` and `build` task were generated.

 Note in the above example, `scripts` and `styles` are in array, so they will be executed in series.
 You can use `parallel` "flow controller" to change this behavior.
 ```